-Maximum (per transa Description For cash withdrawals (Rs.)
+Maximum Fee (per transaction) Description For cash withdrawals (Rs.)
 For balance inquires(Rs.)
 Fees charged from the customer by card issuer 30.00 7.50 Interchange fee charged by financial acquirer from the card issuer 35.00 10.00

-As at end of the first quarter 2019, LankaPay CAS consisted of 28 members [twenty two (22) Licensed Commercial Banks, three (3) Licensed Specialized Banks and three (3) Finance Companies] connecting through 4,954 ATMs and CDMs/CRMs.
+• As at end of the second quarter 2019, LankaPay CAS consisted of 28 members [twenty two (22) Licensed Commercial Banks, three (3) Licensed Specialized Banks and three (3) Finance Companies] connecting through 4,947 ATMs and CDMs/CRMs.